The decisions you make at Post 16 are some of the most important of your life; they will determine your higher education and future career options.

 - Relevant vocational or academic qualification at Level 2 and Level 3

-- GCSE English and Mathematics
+- GCSE English and Mathematics if required

 - Opportunities to access external work experience